Colby it is: Hartley makes it official

 Scarborough senior Caroline Hartley, joined by her parents, Jim and Maribeth, her brother, Jack, and her grandfather, Dick Whitmore, is all smiles Wednesday after signing her Celebratory Letter of Intent to attend and play basketball at Colby College in Waterville.

-Hartley, a finalist this winter for Miss Maine Basketball, after leading the Red Storm to the Class AA South Final, has been linked to the Mules her entire life, as Whitmore, a member of multiple basketball Halls of Fame, was the school’s longtime coach.
-Whitmore won 637 games during four decades at the school and Colby’s basketball court is now named in his honor.
-A photo of Coach Whitmore with his infant niece adorned the table during the ceremony, see bottom left.
+Hartley, a finalist this winter for Miss Maine Basketball after leading the Red Storm to the Class AA South Final, has been linked to the Mules her entire life through her grandfather.
+Whitmore, a member of multiple basketball Halls of Fame, was the school’s longtime coach, winning 637 games during four decades at the school.
+Colby’s basketball court is now named in his honor.
+A photo of Coach Whitmore with Hartley as an infant, seen above at left, adorned the table during the ceremony.

 Comments are not available on this story.